khitczenko/canprop-by-age_icphs2023/README.md

 * bsl_metadata_tsi_full.csv: Additional metadata for Tsimane' children in the sample
 * CR_by_child-updated_21_01.csv: Canonical proportions from Semenzin work

+datasets need to reproduce the full pipeline start-to-finish; these repos are currently private - request access by emailing Kasia Hitczenko).

-/scripts (Run in this order to reproduce the full pipeline)
+### /scripts (Run in this order to reproduce the full pipeline)

 1. get-child-gender-zooniverse.R
 2. get-babblecorpus-cps.R